 This year, the 2016 Automorphic Forms Workshop will be held in Winston Salem, North Carolina at Manchester Hall on Wake Forest University campus.
 The Workshop will be organized by faculty at Wake Forest University, Davidson College and the University of Oregon.

 Each participant is strongly encouraged to give a talk which is typically 20, 30, or 40 minutes in length (mostly your choice).
 We are asking that participants giving 20 minute talks use slides only.There will be a registration fee (amount to be determined.
 Last year, the registration fee was $50).
 Please plan to pay this in cash or a check.
 We will unfortunately be unable to process credit cards.

-There will be funds available for those traveling with small children.
+We will provide information about local childcare options, lactation rooms, etc., for those traveling with small children.